robfinch/Qupls/README.md

 The FPU can also perform many of the simpler ALU operations, this increases the number of instructions that can be handled in parallel.

 ### Large Constants
-Large constants are supported by embedding them on the cache line in constant zones following the instruction.
+Large constants are supported by embedding them in the instruction stream using constant postfixes following the instruction.
-The offset of the constant in the zone is encoded in the register spec for the register overridden with a constant.
-Constant zones are 40 bit areas that may be concatonated together to form a large zone of up to 240 bits.
-There may be multiple constants of multiple sizes stored in the zone as one instruction may have up to three constants.
+The constant postfix specifies which register is overridden.
+There is currently a maximum of four postfixes allowed which is enough for two 64-bit constants.
 Any of the three source registers may be turned into a constant.

 ### Branches
 Conditional branches are a fused compare-and-branch instruction.
 Values of two registers are compared, then a branch is made depending on the relationship between the two.
+Branches may work with different precisions.
 The branch displacement is 21 bits.
 Branch-to-register is also supported.

 ### Loads and Stores